jheddings/indigo-prowl/README.md

 The message must include a body, specified in the 'Message' property.

 Your message may also provide a 'Priority', which determines how the message is handled by Prowl.

+Both the 'Title' and 'Message' allow standard variable and state substitutions.
+Simply insert %%v:VARIABLEID%% anywhere in the text as many times as you want.
+VARIABLEID is the variable's numeric id as found in the UI.
+Likewise, you can substitute device state values by inserting %%d:DEVICEID:STATEKEY%% where DEVICEID is the device's numeric id and the STATEKEY is the state identifier as found in the doucumentation for built-in devices and in the Custom States tile in the control area of the Home screen for custom plugin devices.

 ## Updates